 You don’t make choices out of fear or desperation that turn out to be not so good (and that end up costing you money.)
 You find yourself in a position of strength.
 You’re better prepared.
 You have less stress.
 (And you’re able to get some good deals too on the things you buy.)

 Literally putting money into savings right off the top yields amazing results.
 That’s why I think it truly is the best money-saving idea ever.

 (I know, 10% on top of retirement may sound like a complete pipe dream to many people, but it doesn’t have to be.
-I’ll write more on that at a later date.)Posted in Debt, Savings Accounts on 12.15.09 with 6 comments.
+I’ll write more on that at a later date.)Posted in Savings on 12.15.09 with 6 comments.